-This page allows to inspect and change all the settings related to the two synchronization outputs.
+This page allows to inspect and change all the settings related to the synchronization output.
 The Setup synch outputs page is shown in the image of Figure 16: the Setup synch outputs web page.

 Figure 16: the Setup synch outputs web page